axeonix/lessons/docs/lesson-27-Sep-2025.md

 > “For God will bring every deed into judgment, including every hidden thing, whether it is good or evil.”

 - What if in that moment, God said: “I gave you talents, gifts, and opportunities...but you never reached your full potential.
-- What if he said:  "I whispered to you — that still small voice — Telling you over and over again: There is more to life than this.
+- What if He said:  "I whispered to you — that still small voice — Telling you over and over again: There is more to life than this.
 But you ignored Me.
 You chose a life I never designed for you.”
 - Some of you hearing this will never become the person God created you to be.
 - Not because He didn't give you the chance, But because you refused to answer the call.
 - God has already placed potential inside you.

 I want to remind you that:
-- You are not an accident.
-- You are not here by chance.
+- You are not an accident and you are not here by chance.
-- The odds of you even being born were 1 in 400 trillion.
-- And that doesn’t even consider the chances of your parents meeting.
+- The odds of you even being born were 1 in 400 trillion and that doesn’t even consider the chances of your parents meeting.
 - You have a better chance of being struck by lightning...than simply existing.
-- Don’t dare believe the lie that you don’t matter.
-- Don’t ever say your life has no purpose.
+- Don’t dare believe the lie that you don’t matter and don’t ever say your life has no purpose.
 You are here because God chose you.

 ## Proving this through passages from God's Word: